 "I just remember lookin' up, thinkin' how bad is it up there that the better option is to jump."
 FDNY Firefighter after 9/11

 Internet technology has grown enormously since 9/11.
-While on-the-scene reactions were telecast in stunning live and film TV footage and in standup interviews, most firsthand stories came to us secondhand.
+While on-the-scene reactions were telecast in stunning live and film TV footage and in standup interviews, the most horrific firsthand stories came to us secondhand.

-Unless we knew someone at the scene, we were cut off from the immutable reality of the event -- the individual, personal accounts of the victims.
+Unless you knew someone at the scene, you were cut off from the immutable reality of the event -- the individual, personal accounts of the victims.
+At AOL we weren't cut off, we were living the horror together with victims and families.

-And, during the horror of 9/11, frantically search for missing colleagues and family members, share their grief with one another, person to person, in real time.
+And, during the horror of 9/11, a critical venue to frantically search for missing colleagues, friends, family members, to seek information and share their grief with one another, person to person ... all in real time.

 Especially on AOL.
-They used chat rooms.
+In chat rooms.
 IM's.
-Email.
-But by the hundreds, thousands, hundreds of thousands, people turned to AOL Message Boards.
+Emails.
+And by the hundreds, thousands, hundreds of thousands, people turned to AOL Message Boards.

 Each message board post was a kind of mini-blog, a firsthand narrative of shock and confusion and fear.
 And, as time went on, of outrage and grief ... and memorials.